arnavgautam/TreeHacks2015/Demos/Demo-TwitterReader/Demo.md

 <a name="summary" />
 ## Summary ##

-In this demo, you saw how to take advantage of Windows Azure Caching to enable a distributed in-memory cache that can improve your application's responsiveness, performance, and scale.
+In this demo, you saw how to take advantage of Microsoft Azure Caching to enable a distributed in-memory cache that can improve your application's responsiveness, performance, and scale.